rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. Back in Visual Studio, right-click on the project's __Dependencies__ node and choose __Manage Nuget Packages...__
 1. Click on the __Browse__ tab and search for __DocumentDB__
-1. Select the __Microsoft.Azure.DocumentDB.Core__ and ensure version 1.7.1 is selected and click __Install__
+1. Select the __Microsoft.Azure.DocumentDB.Core__ v1.9.1 package and click __Install__
-1. Add the `MyCommonLibrary` project to your solution - this project contains model classes that we will share between our front and back ends
+1. Add the `MyCommonLibrary` project to your solution - this project contains model classes that we will share between our front (mobile app) and back (Functions app) ends
    1. Right-click on the solution and select Add > Existing Project... and navigate to the parent folder and select `MyCommonLibrary.csproj`
 1. Add a reference to the `MyCommonLibrary` project to your Function App project
    - __Note:__ This is a .NET Standard library that contains classes/models shared between the front and back ends